Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Results

 The five aspects also have significant positive correlations with hospital ratings (p < 0.001 for all).
 Specifically, interpersonal factors exhibit the strongest correlation with hospital ratings in both DMV (r = 0.94) and Florida (r = 0.93), followed by operational efficiency (DMV: r = 0.84; Florida: r = 0.87) and technical quality (DMV: r = 0.73; Florida: r = 0.82).
 Finances (DMV: r = 0.60; Florida: r = 0.59) and facilities (DMV: r = 0.55; Florida: r = 0.60) show moderate correlations.
 This pattern is consistent in the two geographic regions, with Florida generally showing slightly stronger correlations for technical quality and operational efficiency.
 Together, our findings support that interconnected patient experience aspects jointly impact urgent care quality, as evaluated through public reviews and reproduced across two geographical locations.

 We further delineate the individual impact of each urgent care experience aspect with a fully adjusted multiple linear regression analysis.
 Briefly (full details in Methods), we fit two linear regression models on per-hospital average review as the outcome.
 The first model includes all five sentiment scores as the predictors, thus delineating their individual (conditional) effects while accounting for the impact of other aspects.
 The second model additionally incorporates demographic and socioeconomic characteristics of CBGs that hospitals are located at as covariates (7 total; see Methods \ref{sec:sta} and Table \ref{tab:regression}) to further adjust for each hospital’s regional contexts.
-Our conditional modeling approach allows us to determine, among inter-correlated per-hospital sentiment scores and area-level SES covariates, determinant factors that independently affect patients’ evaluation of the quality of their visit, similar to existing approaches in large-scale population studies of health associations with individual-level and neighborhood-level factors\cite{aris2023neighborhood}.
+Our conditional modeling approach allows us to determine, among inter-correlated per-hospital sentiment scores and area-level SES covariates, determinant factors that independently affect patients’ evaluation of the quality of their visit.